mit-ll-responsible-ai/hydra-zen/docs/source/tutorials/hierarchy.rst

 power of Hydra's ability to configure nested fields within our config.

-In the next tutorial, we will define swappable config groups so that we can load specific player profiles and inventory load-outs from our app's interface.
+In the next tutorial, we will define swappable config groups so that we can load specific player profiles and inventory load-outs, from our app's interface.

 .. admonition:: References